Weight Loss Injection

 - Patients requiring specialist management, e.g. those with uncontrolled diabetes

-- People with; Diabetic gastroparesis; Inflammatory bowel disease; Ketoacidosis; Congestive heart failure; Obesity secondary to endocrinological or eating disorders or to treatment with medicinal products that may cause weight gain; Severe renal impairment; Severe hepatic impairment; Pancreatitis; Known gall stones.
+- People with; Diabetic gastroparesis; Inflammatory bowel disease; Ketoacidosis; Congestive heart failure; Obesity secondary to endocrinological or eating disorders or to treatment with medicines that may cause weight gain; Severe renal impairment; Severe hepatic impairment; Pancreatitis; Known gall stones.

 Full clinical history and observations will need to be considered, ultimately it will be a joint decision between you and our specialist pharmacist on whether Saxenda is appropriate for you.